Holiday Survival Tips for Neurodivergent Families: Prioritizing Peace, not Perfection

 5. Proactively Manage Sensory Input: We cannot shift how the world celebrates holidays, but we can dial down the intensity of sensory input for our kids.

-Loud Sounds: Loud Christmas music, excited crowds
+Loud Sounds: Loud Christmas music and excited crowds

-Sensory Support: When looking at lights, encourage your child to wear sunglasses or look through the car window.
-Choose one focal point instead of scanning the whole room (a mindfulness technique).
+Sensory Support: When looking at lights, encourage your child to wear sunglasses, or look through the car window.
+Choose one focal point instead of scanning the whole room (mindfulness technique).
+When you all get home, go upstairs to their room, turn down the lights, and get under a weighted blanket to recharge / recover.

-Tactile: Scratchy holiday clothes, hugging unfamiliar relatives.
+Tactile: Scratchy holiday clothes and / or hugging unfamiliar relatives